mrec/blog/content/blog/2025/hashmap_entry/index.md

 +++
-title = "The problem with Rust's HashMap::entry" description = "A look at performance issues with unnecessary owned key construction in Rust's HashMap::entry API" date = 2025-06-16
+title = "The problem with Rust's `HashMap::entry`" description = "A look at performance issues with unnecessary owned key construction in Rust's `HashMap::entry` API" date = 2025-06-16

 [taxonomies]